 Asian-Pacific Heritage month was established in 1990 to mark the arrival of the first Japanese immigrant to the United States on May 7, 1843, as well as the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The first Japanese national to set foot on American soil was a young fisherman named Manjiro who was to become influential in ending Japan’s centuries of isolation.
 Though Manjiro’s name and legendary life story is celebrated by the children in contemporary Japan, fame has eluded him this side of the Pacific where he remains a footnote in American maritime history.
-This month, EDSITEment honors Manjiro Nakanohama, also known as John Mung by telling his story and offering students an interactive map of his voyage around the Pacific.
+This month, EDSITEment honors Manjiro Nakanohama, also known as John Mung, by telling his story and offering students multiple perspectives on his place in history.

 The year was 1841.
 Japan was an impenetrable stronghold, totally isolated and off limits to the West.
 Sailors and whaling ships inadvertently entering Japanese coastal waters were summarily turned away and threatened with violence if they did not leave.
 Herman Melville the American writer who sailed on a whaler at this time had his immortal character, Ishmael, speak these prophetic words:

 If that double-bolted land, Japan, is ever to become hospitable, it is the whale-ship alone to whom the credit will be due; for already she is on the threshold.

 As it turned out, fourteen-year-old Manjiro, by means of a whaling ship would cross that threshold to open the door!